kommitters/chaincerts-smart-contracts/README.md

   The `cert_wallet` contract stores the Chaincerts of a specific user, and each user must have their own `cert_wallet`.
 This contract allows users to view their Chaincerts, add organizations authorized to issue certificates to them, and execute distribution and revocation actions on their certificates.
 Only functions that can be executed by the `cert_governance` contract can modify certificates in a `cert_wallet`.

 ## System overview
-The following image shows the communication of each contract with the Stellar network and the interaction between them.
+The following image explains how the smart contracts handle the certificates governance process.
 ![Flow of the system](how_it_works.png)

+## Contracts workflow
+1. We need an account to be used for deploying the contracts, it can be created on the Stellar laboratory using the Friendbot tool.
+2. There are 2 important aspects on this process, the wallet contract which allows users to hold and manage their certificates, and the governance contract, allowing organzations to issue, verify and distribute certificates to the user wallets.
+3. Both contracts require to be initialized, in order to add the basic configuration to them.
+4. Wallets must include the organizations on their access control list,to authorize them for distributing certificates to the wallet.
+5. When a wallet authorizes an organization, it can proceed to distribute the certificates using the governance contract.
+	a.
+Organizations can also revoke certificates, when revocability is allowed by the governance contract.
+	b.
+Certificates can also be expirable, if an expiration_time is provided during the contract initialization.
+	c.
+Only the organization who distributed a certificate, is allowed to revoke it.

 ## Pre-requirements
-To be able to work with the contracts, you first need some programs or dependencies, for this you can read the following guide: [Soroban setup](https://soroban.stellar.org/docs/getting-started/setup).
+To be able to work with the contracts, you'll need to install Rust and Soroban, this process is explained on the [Soroban setup](https://soroban.stellar.org/docs/getting-started/setup).

 ## Setup
 ```